 Accounts Receivable Digital Operations

-While the outcomes of that transformation are not yet fully apparent, digital transformation already is realizing substantial benefits to financial operations for leading organizations.
-For example, the application of artificial intelligence (AI), robotic automation, and analytics to aggregated accounts receivable processes and data from across the organization is revolutionizing the order-to-cash (O2C) process.
+While the outcomes of that transformation are not yet fully apparent, digitizing accounts receivable already is realizing substantial benefits to financial operations for leading organizations.
+For example, robotics, analytics, and the application of artificial intelligence (AI) in accounts receivable is revolutionizing the order-to-cash (O2C) process.

 Accounts receivable digital transformation provides real-time holistic visibility and unprecedented coordination across an entire organization’s O2C processes.
 Consequently, large organizations with operations across multiple countries see a unified, real-time picture and rapid improvements in O2C efficiency, KPIs and cash flow maximization.